aayushdhiman/techman/Secret_Agent_CTF/write_up.md

 ---

-This was just getting the stegged message out of the image, which was fairly simple considering that the .txt file told me that the image was stegged.
-I built a Python script using PIL and bitstring to pull the least significant bit from the image's RGBA channels.
-The script is attached to the GitHub repo.
-In the hex from pulling the least significant bit, there was a message to the next part of the challenge and the flag.
+The readme of this phase let me know that the image was stegged.
+It included an explanation of what Least Significant Bit steganography is and described how to crack it.
+I wrote a python script (attached) that would extract the last bit of each channel of each pixel.
+I found the stegged flag, as well as instructions for the next flag.

-CF{steg_totally_rocks}
+CF{steg_totally_rocks!}

 # The Moonwalk

 ---

 The hint that I got out of the least significant bit output told me that the binary that was above it was encrypted with DES (single DES).
 I tossed it through the DES decryption on CyberChef and used the first flag (babyyoda) as the key.
 The output gave me the zip file (phase4.zip).
+The flag for this phase was contained in the least significant bit output, after the binary.

 CF{luk3_b1nw4lk3r}